vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ### NAND

 NAND Flash dump is complicated to dump.
 I recorded the SPI interface activity during the boot phase with the [saleae](https://www.saleae.com/) logic analyzer.
 There are two big activity blocks corresponding to the Linux Kernel (first) and the Root Filesystem.
-Here is the recoding of ROOTFS:
+Here is the recording of ROOTFS:

 ![ROOTFS](./pictures/rootfs.png)